Pelvic Floor Muscle Spasm

-Pelvic Floor Muscle Spasm is one of the most common conditions leading to pelvic pain both in women and in men.
+Pelvic Floor Spasms are one of the most common conditions leading to pelvic pain both in women and in men.

 This condition is one of the “evil quadruplets” since it tends to co-exist with endometriosis, interstitial cystitis/bladder pain syndrome, and irritable bowel syndrome.
 The condition is like having a charley horse in the muscles that surround the vagina, urethra, and rectum.
 There are multiple reasons why this spasm happens.

-Most often it is some other pelvic pain condition, that through complex neural mechanisms is irritating the pelvic muscle(s).
-Patients who have chronic pain from endometriosis, chronic pelvic pain syndrome, pelvic floor disorder, or pelvic trauma may develop the spasm, which unless treated, may last for many years.
+Most often, it is some other pelvic pain condition that, through complex neural mechanisms, is irritating the pelvic muscle(s).
+Patients who have chronic pain from endometriosis, chronic pelvic pain syndrome, pelvic floor disorder, or pelvic trauma may develop spasms, which, unless treated, may last for many years.
 Some patients may also develop spasms after psychological trauma or even without any significant precipitating event.

-Most commonly patients with pelvic floor spasm(s) will experience pain during intercourse, urination, and bowel movement as well as any physical activity.
-Generally, this pain persists from hours to days after the sexual function or sexual intercourse.
+Most commonly, patients with pelvic floor spasm(s) will experience pain during intercourse, urination, and bowel movement, as well as any physical activity.
+Generally, this pain persists from hours to days after sexual function or sexual intercourse.
 It may also persist after urination or bowel movement.
-Patients with muscle spasms may also have trouble in starting the urine flow or difficulty in completely emptying the bladder.
+Patients with muscle spasms may also have trouble starting the urine flow or difficulty in completely emptying the bladder.
 Because of that incomplete emptying, they often get up at night multiple times to urinate.

 The majority of patients are helped by those two modalities.
 In cases where muscle spasm is not relieved by pelvic floor physical therapy and muscle relaxants, botulinum toxin injections to the pelvic floor may be necessary.
 Treatment of the underlying pain is also very important.